nyaruka/phonenumbers/README.md

 golang port of Google's libphonenumber, forked from [libphonenumber from ttacon](https://github.com/ttacon/libphonenumber) which in turn is a port of the original [Java library](https://github.com/googlei18n/libphonenumber/tree/master/java/libphonenumber/src/com/google/i18n/phonenumbers).

-You can see a live demo of the number parsing of the master branch of this library at [https://phonenumbers.temba.io/](https://phonenumbers.temba.io) Compare results with the official [Google Java version](https://rawgit.com/googlei18n/libphonenumber/master/javascript/i18n/phonenumbers/demo-compiled.html).

 This fork fixes quite a few bugs and more closely follows the official Java implementation.
 It also adds the `buildmetadata` cmd to allow for rebuilding the metadata protocol buffers, country code to region maps and timezone prefix maps.
 We keep this library up to date with the upstream Google repo as metadata changes take place, usually no more than a few days behind official Google releases.

 This library is used daily in production for parsing and validation of numbers across the world, so is well maintained.
 Please open an issue if you encounter any problems, we'll do our best to address them.